codename11/secrep/README.md

 #### Authentication routes:

  - Register user: `api/register`, method is `POST`.
 Has these fields: name, email, password, password_confirmation.
+It's `formData`.

  - Login user: `api/login`, method is `POST`.
 Has these fields: email and password.
+It's `formData`.

+ - Logout user: `api/logout`, method is `POST`.
+It doesn't have any fields.
+It's `formData`.

 #### Vehicle endpoints: